 Originally opened in 1965 with just 1 acre, this local landscape and garden center is now located on 15 acres of hillside overlooking Benson Reservoir.
 Locally owned and operated by Jack and Christine Fetig, the team behind Alpine Gardens Landscaping, the greenhouses, education and products are managed by experts with attainable landscaping in mind.
 Preview all their offerings here — from trees and annuals to bird baths and fertilizers.

 This Colorado forest-inspired greenhouse and garden center is driven by simplicity and a low-key approach.
 The greenhouse was built single-handedly by co-owner Tom Haynie.
 It now showcases hundreds of spring flower baskets, thousands of annuals and vegetable starts, and all types of garden supplies, tools and soil amendments.
 You can find just about anything at Creekside, from ornamental to fruit trees, perennials and annuals, and vegetables and seeds.
 What’s more, the on-site art gallery has pottery and art to explore before you leave!

 Photo courtesy of Plantorium Greenhouse

-This seasonal greenhouse and nursery is family owned and operated.
+This greenhouse and nursery is family-owned and -operated.
 Come spring and through early winter, you’ll find everything you need for a gorgeous home and garden: annuals and perennials, fruit and vegetable starts, shrubs, hanging baskets and planters, soils and manures, seeds and so much more.

 Though Fort Collins’ favorite garden destination is primarily a sustainable educational center, you can also buy several plants through the gardens’ greenhouse.
 When you make a purchase here, your money goes back into the programs, workshops and special events that serve our community.
 With seasonally available community gardens located on the 18-acre site, you can also rent space to start your own food and plant garden!